smitvalture/React-Vite-Tailwind-CSS---templete/README.md

-With this templete you just have to run "npm i" in terminal & you are good to go.
+With this templete you just have to run just one command in your terminal & you are good to go.
+->run the following command (This will create node_module folder in your project folder.) :- npm i